nhscc/problem-statements/2023/blogpress/blogpress-part-2.md

 **`administrator`s can now delete users.
 Any user can also delete their own accounts.**

-Deleting a user should also delete that user's blog and its pages.
-`administrator`s cannot delete other `administrator`s.
+Deleting a user will automatically (at the API level) delete that user's blog and its pages.
+Your solution must not allow `administrator`s to delete other `administrator`s.

-Deleted users who are logged in are forced to log out "immediately" (i.e. as soon as the next HTTP response from the server).
+Deleted users who are logged in must be forced to log out "immediately" (i.e. as soon as the next HTTP response from the server).

 Additionally, any user (_including `administrator`s_) can now delete their own